 "The overall objective of this research was to monitor the effect of food processing techniques on the phytosterol, tocopherol and volatile content in soybeans and soybean derived foods.
 In order to meet the primary objective systematic experiments were designed to achieve the following sub-objectives.
 Develop a rapid method for determination of phytosterols and tocopherols in raw and processed foods, providing greater accuracy, precision and reproducibility.
 To determine the effect of germination, heat and light on tocopherol and phytosterol content in soybean seeds.
-To examine the contribution of volatiles to the beany flavor of soybeans"--Statement of Objectives, leaf 19.
+To examine the contribution of volatiles to the beany flavor of soybeans"--Statement of Objectives, page 19.

 M.S. in Chemistry